 Small business rate relief

-3. How much you will receive
+2. How much you'll receive

 If you occupy one property and the Rateable Value is between £12,001 and £15,000 then the amount of Small Business Rate you receive will be tapered from 100% to 0%.
-You can find out the approximate level of Small Business Rate Relief that you'll receive in the Small Business Rate Relief document 2017/18 (PDF 156Kb)).

 Any eligible properties up to a Rateable Value of £50,999 will also have their Business Rates bill calculated on the small business non-domestic multiplier.